zhangxz18/uccl/README.md

 ## Getting Started

-UCCL currently supports AWS ENA NICs; support for Azure and GCP NICs and RDMA is on the way.
+UCCL currently supports AWS ENA NICs and IBM VirtIO NICs; support for Azure and GCP NICs and RDMA is on the way.
 It is implemented as an NCCL plugin library with a drop-in replacement for NCCL applications.
 Here, we show how to run the standard `nccl-tests` that leverages UCCL atop two AWS `g4dn.8xlarge` instances with T4 GPUs.

 1. Create two `g4dn.8xlarge` instances each with a second ENA NIC interface and a public IP:
     * Login to EC2 console `us-east-1` and click `Launch instances`